Dear Retirement Adviser,

--- John Jump-start
+-- John Jump-Start

-It's actually not that difficult a question.
 When a spouse files for Social Security benefits before her full retirement age, her benefits are typically based on her work record.
 If she also qualifies for a spousal benefit and that benefit is more than what's based on her work record, then she receives a combination of the two benefits for a total equal to the spousal benefit.

 If your wife waits until her full retirement age to claim benefits, she can choose to receive full spousal benefits while earning delayed retirement credits on her work record until age 70.
 While you can choose to "file and suspend" at your full retirement age to earn delayed retirement credits based on your work record, you both cannot receive a spousal benefit.